vincentezw/plant-friend/README.md

 - To build the image, run `docker build -t plantfriend .`
 - You can use the included shell script `run.sh` to launch the container.
 Take note to alter the environment variables on lines 7-11 to reflect your MySQL user, password and database.
+- Get a [Perenial](https://perenual.com) API code and add it on line 13, setting the `PERENUAL_API_CODE` environment variable.
+This will allow you to import plant family information from Perenial.
 - Run `docker exec plantfriend rake db:migrate db:seed` to run the database migrations and seed data.
 - Plant Friend should now be available on port 3200 of your host.